-Adjacent to Confucius Temple is this maze of 152 buildings and 480 halls, rooms and side passages.
-The mansion buildings were moved from...
+Next to Confucius Temple is this maze of living quarters, halls, studies and more studies.
+The mansion buildings were moved from the...

 China’s largest imperial building complex after the Forbidden City began as Confucius’ three-room house.
 After his death in 478 BC, the...

 About 30km southeast of Qūfù, this cave on Ní Shān (尼山) is where, according to legend, a frighteningly ugly Confucius was born,...

 Yù Shū Fáng

 'Food can never be too good, and cooking can never be done too carefully', Confucius himself said.
 This restaurant of private rooms...

 This tranquil temple northeast of Confucius Mansion is dedicated to Confucius’ beloved disciple Yan Hui, whose death at age 32 caused the understated Confucius ‘excessive grief’.
 The main structure, Fùshèng Hall (复圣殿; Fùshèng Diàn), has a magnificent ceiling decorated with a dragon head motif.
 Outside a bìxì carries a stele that posthumously granted Yan the title of Duke of Yanguo (in both Han and Mongol script) in AD 1331.